turinglabsorg/bitcoin-crazy-pong/README.md

 - This is the only acceptable form of leverage in Bitcoin 📈
 - Running this game on your M2 MacBook still won't help you mine Bitcoin 💻
 - The only thing harder than beating Satoshi is convincing a maximalist to try an altcoin 🎮
+- Even Satoshi can't resist headbanging to Master of Puppets while playing 🤘
+- The mempool display is more transparent than most altcoin whitepapers 📄
+- Our sound effects are more real than most "Bitcoin killers" 🔊

 ---
 *Disclaimer: No actual bitcoins were harmed in the making of this game.
 Difficulty changes are real though!
 And yes, we know, "number go up" eventually.*